chrsigg/nsprcomp/README.md

 Kirby, M., & Sirovich, L. (1990).
 Application of the Karhunen-Loeve procedure for the characterization of human faces. _Pattern Analysis and Machine Intelligence, IEEE Transactions on_, 12(1), 103-108.

 Sigg, C. D., & Buhmann, J. M. (2008).
 Expectation-maximization for sparse and non-negative PCA.
-In _Proceedings of the 25th international conference on Machine learning_ (pp. 960-967).
+In _Proceedings of the 25th International Conference on Machine Learning_ (pp. 960-967).

 Journee, M., Nesterov, Y., Richtarik, P., & Sepulchre, R. (2010).
 Generalized power method for sparse principal component analysis. _The Journal of Machine Learning Research_, 11, 517-553.

 Mackey, L. (2009).
-Deflation methods for sparse pca. _Advances in neural information processing systems_, 21, 1017-1024.
+Deflation methods for sparse pca. _Advances in Neural Information Processing Systems_, 21, 1017-1024.